University Students as Consumers

 Applying for financial aid

 To be considered for aid, you must complete the Free Application for Federal Student Aid (FAFSA), available online at www.fafsa.ed.gov after January 1 each year for the upcoming academic year that begins in the upcoming fall term.
+The Federal Department of Education has reported that the 2025-2026 FAFSA will become fully available on December 1, 2024.
 Applying online is faster and more accurate than submitting a paper application.
 However, you may request a paper application at the FAFSA Web site, if you prefer to complete a paper form.
 The FAFSA is available in both English and Spanish.
 Be sure to include the University's Federal School Code of 003969 to release your information to the University of Minnesota, Twin Cities.

 The cost of attendance (COA) at the University of Minnesota includes, but is not limited to: tuition, fees, room (residence halls/apartments) and board (meal plans/groceries), books, and miscellaneous expenses.
 COA is calculated individually according to your program of study, housing arrangement, and year in school.